Skip to content

 Using your own player

-Using livepeer.js is the recommended way to play back a video or a live stream - it handles MP4 renditions, errors from the API, and is a true web3-native media player.
+Using Livepeer UI Kit is the recommended way to play back an asset - it handles prioritizing HLS & MP4 renditions, errors from the API, and is composable to allow advanced video apps without writing a custom integration.
 However, if you want to use an alternative, you can do so by following the instructions below.

 Fetch the playback URL

-To playback a live stream in other players, you'll need to fetch the playback URL(s).
+To play back a livestream in other players, you’ll need to fetch the playback URL(s).
 By default, all content has an HLS endpoint.
 HLS is a protocol that allows you to stream video and audio content over HTTP.
-Much of the video you watch on the web is delivered using HLS.
-Livepeer uses HLS to deliver video and audio content.

 Handling various playback sources

-The playback info endpoint can return multiple sources in the response, as outlined above.
+The playback info endpoint can return multiple sources in the response.
 These may include short form MP4 playback URLs, which allow you to obtain alternative URLs for your video asset to enable applications (and CDNs) to cache short videos for instant playback of subsequent videos.
 This means that viewers can experience instant time-to-first-frame (TTFF) when watching short videos.

 It is important to note that short form playback URLs are only available for video assets that are less than 2 minutes in duration.

-If there are MP4 renditions or WebRTC playback available, the API will return a JSON payload similar to:
+If there are MP4 renditions or HLS playback available, the playback info endpoint will return:

 {